loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 == Pre-existing work in the literature

-#todo[Introduce the pre-existing work]
-- Lilac: a functional programming language based on linear logic @lilac1994
+_Lilac: a functional programming language based on linear logic @lilac1994_

 - Linear Haskell: practical linearity in a higher-order polymorphic language @linearhaskell2017